 - If you don’t have transportation, SCAT can arrange transport for vet visits, etc for your foster

-PLEASE, for the sake of all the homeless, hungry cats and kittens who face an uncertain future on the street, consider fostering.
+Every new foster home provides a safe warm alternative to an uncertain future on the street.
 If you have any questions or want more information, call the SCAT office at 306-975-7228.

-Street Cat Rescue does not keep any of our adoptable cats in pens or cages; they are either at our free-roaming shelter or in foster homes.
+Street Cat Rescue does not keep any of our adoptable cats in pens or cages; they are either at our free-roaming shelter, in boarding at vet clinics, with the vast majority in foster homes.
 Fosters are volunteers who agree to give their foster cats the same loving care they would give to their own animals; in addition, they provide information to Street Cat to help them promote the fosters, and they support opportunities for their fosters to meet potential adopters.

 The majority of our adoptable cats live in foster homes.
 This has numerous advantages: we get to know the cat’s personality and can match them to an appropriate forever home; the cats become familiar with the sights and sounds of every day home life; and they are happy and safe while waiting for their forever family to find them.

 Our foster homes decide what kind of cat(s) they are able to foster, and for how long.
 You choose whether to foster kittens or adults, pregnant cats or moms with babies.
 Those with specialized training or interests can foster bottle babies or special needs cats.